coderextreme/lircom/lircom.mac/README.md

 Host:

-Start the shell script at command prompt:
+Start the shell script at Terminal:

 $ sh mac.sh